To honor the 41st anniversary of her passing, we celebrate the philanthropic contributions of Grace Kelly-Hollywood icon, princess, and humanitarian.

 The Princess Grace Foundation

 After AMADE, anyone would take a seat, drink in hand, and pat themselves on the back.
-Princess Grace, however, chose not to do that.
-Instead, in 1964, she founded La Fondation Princesse Grace de la Principauté de Monaco, or the Princess Grace Foundation, to aid Monegasque artisans and young artists.
+Princess Grace, instead, established La Fondation Princesse Grace de la Principauté de Monaco, or the Princess Grace Foundation, in 1964 to aid Monegasque artisans and young artists.

 Together with the Fondation Prince Pierre, it gives prizes to music and dance performers.
 Aside from that, it awards grants and funds cultural projects.